An Ideal for Living: Release and critical reception

 A 7-inch version of An Ideal for Living was released in June 1978 on the band's own Enigma label, which was sold out by September and was subsequently followed by a 12-inch version on 10 October on the band's own Anonymous Records label.

 All four tracks were re-released on the 1988 singles compilation Substance.
 A remastered version of the EP was reissued by Rhino Entertainment to coincide with Record Store Day 2014.

 Legacy

 In a retrospective review, David Cleary of AllMusic wrote that "[the] sound quality and production values on this release are extremely primitive", while describing the release as "a mildly interesting, if not great EP".
 He also noted that with the re-release of "Warsaw" and "Leaders of Men" on the rarities album Substance (the other two were originally only included on CD and cassette versions of the album), the need for diehard Joy Division fans to obtain this EP had notably decreased.

 Trouser Press described the EP as "skillful but rather unexceptional" and noted the strong influence of Bowie's music on the band.

-The EP's title subsequently inspired the Manic Street Preachers' single "A Design for Life".
+The EP's title subsequently inspired Manic Street Preachers' single "A Design for Life".